Raystown Lake Fishing Reports May 2026 | Live Updates & Tips

 Large bucktails and jerkbaits trigger the most strikes, especially during overcast conditions.
 Work these lures with an erratic retrieve, incorporating pauses that often trigger following fish to strike.

-Peak feeding windows occur during major solunar periods and weather fronts.
+Peak feeding windows occur during major solunar periods and approaching weather fronts.
 Serious musky anglers should plan trips around these high-percentage times for the best shot at connecting with a giant.

 Essential Raystown Lake Fishing Map & Hotspots